IronManYG/EchoJournal/docs/tasks.md

 Build/CI and release hygiene
 - [ ] 44.
 Add a minimal CI workflow (GitHub Actions or other) to run :app:build, :app:lintDebug, and :app:testDebugUnitTest on PRs; use Gradle cache and Java toolchain matrix if needed.
-- [ ] 45.
-Introduce static analysis in CI (ktlint/detekt) and report annotations.
+- [ ]
+    45. Introduce static analysis in CI (Detekt) and report annotations.
 - [x]
     46. Confirm Room plugin task :app:copyRoomSchemas is used to export schemas; avoid custom KSP-wired tasks.
 Document commands and (optional) :app:regenerateRoomSchemas alias that